ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 ```

 This document distinguish two types of entity domains: resource-specific entity
-domains and shared entity domains.
+domains and aggregated entity domains.
 Their entity domain names are derived as
 follows.

 Each ALTO information resource MAY define a resource-specific entity domain
 (which could be empty) in a given entity domain type.
-A resource-specific entity domain is identified by an entity domain name derived
+A resource-specific entity
+domain is identified by an entity domain name derived as follows.
+It MUST start
-as follows.
-It MUST start with a resource ID using the ResourceID type defined
+with a resource ID using the ResourceID type defined in [](#RFC7285), followed
-in [](#RFC7285), followed by the '.' separator (U+002E), followed by an
+by the '.' separator (U+002E), followed by an EntityDomainType typed string.
+For
-EntityDomainType typed string.
-Hence, there can be as many entity domains as the
-number of ALTO information resources for each entity domain type.
-For example,
-if an ALTO server provides two network maps `net-map-1` and `net-map-2`, they
+example, if an ALTO server provides two network maps `netmap-1` and `netmap-2`,
-can define two different `pid` domains identified by `net-map-1.pid` and
+they can define two different `pid` domains identified by `netmap-1.pid` and
-`net-map-2.pid` respectively.
+`netmap-2.pid` respectively.
+To be simplified, in the scope of a specific
+information resource, the resource-specific entity domain defined by itself can
+be identified by the '.'
+EntityDomainTyep without the ResourceID.

-Given a set of ALTO information resources, there MAY be a shared entity domain
+Given a set of ALTO information resources, there MAY be an aggregated entity
-in a given entity domain type amongst them.
-A shared entity domain is simply
+domain in a given entity domain type amongst them.
+An aggregated entity domain
-identified by its entity domain type.
-To avoid ambiguity, the shared entity
+is simply identified by its entity domain type.
+For example, given two network
-domain can only be used when a scope of a set of ALTO information resources is
-given.
-For example, given two network maps `net-map-1` and `net-map-2`, the
-`ipv4` and `ipv6` entity domain types identify two shared Internet address
+maps `net-map-1` and `net-map-2`, `ipv4` and `ipv6` identify two aggregated
-entity domains (see [](#inet-addr-domain)) for them.
+Internet address entity domains (see [](#inet-addr-domain)) between them.

 <!--
 Each entity domain type may have a global entity domain.
 For a global entity